***FREE*** subscription to

 5. We talk.
 We walk.
 We dance.
 We think.

-Teaching Simple Present verb conjugation is often started with common, every day verbs the student can mostly likely use.
+Teaching Simple Present verb conjugation is often started with common, everyday verbs the student can mostly likely use.
 There isn't any particular pattern (as in the Present Continuous, for example) to help the student.
 He or she must simply memorize the conjugation, paying special attention to the ending "s" used for the third person.

 Simple Present Tense Verb Forms (five forms the ESL student must learn)